rhyan00/SC1015_B125_Group-7-Mini-Project/README.md

 5. Core Analysis

 ## Project's Motivation
-With the heavy reliance on imported oil products and rising population, the study of energy consumption is therefore crucial.

-Improving the energy consumption forecast can help the following:
+With the heavy reliance on imported oil products and it's rising population, the study of energy consumption is therefore crucial.
+Improving the energy consumption forecast can therefore help with the following:
 - Reduces production costs (excess supply is hard and expensive to store)
 - Avoid power shortages
 - Ensure energy demands are met

 ## Problem Definition
 1. Are we able to predict the energy consumption based on a given week?
 2. Which of the models implemented will be better at predicting the energy consumption?

 ## Conclusion